 - All workers on site during the construction and maintenance phase must be properly educated about possible emergency incidents that may arise, how to avoid such incidents and how to respond in the event of an incident.
 "Refresher" training sessions on emergency procedures must be held if needed. - All workers must ideally be given basic fire-awareness training, and advised on basic firefighting and safety techniques.
 Fire-fighting equipment must be available on site during construction activities (see section 8.3). - All workers must be trained on how to respond in the event of a spill of a hazardous substance (fuel, chemicals etc.), if hazardous substances are to be used on site. - A spill kit for containing and/or neutralising spills of hazardous substances (e.g. hydrocarbons) must be available on site at all times, when hazardous substances are present. - Any incidents of pollution or spillage of hazardous materials during construction must be reported to the ECO as soon as possible.
 The ECO must then (depending on the nature of the spill) notify the relevant authorities, if needed.
-During the operational phase of the development, the Applicant is responsible for notifying the relevant authorities of any pollution incidents that arise as a result of maintenance activities. - A first aid kit must be available on site at all times.

-- Emergency contact numbers (including the fire department, police and ambulance) must be prominently displayed on site at all times and regularly updated. - All emergency incidents must be recorded in a site incident log.
+A first aid kit must be available on site at all times. - Emergency contact numbers (including the fire department, police and ambulance) must be prominently displayed on site at all times and regularly updated. - All emergency incidents must be recorded in a site incident log.
 The cause of the incident, the measures taken in response to the incident and the efficacy of those measures must also be recorded.
-This information must be used to inform future emergency preparedness planning, and to avoid or prevent similar incidents from arising again.
+This information must be used to inform future emergency preparedness planning, and to avoid prevent similar incidents from arising again.